aleen42/PersonalWiki/summary/coremail/coremail_system_design/coremail_system_design.md

 With more and more users using an email system, there should be some system bottlenecks arising:

 - Disk
+    - Space has been occupied
+    - I/O Block
 - CPU
 - Network
 - Memory